wso2/docs-choreo-dev/en/docs/apis/advanced-topics/connect-to-an-external-identity-provider.md

 # Connect to an External Identity Provider

-Choreo uses an in-built Identity Provider (IdP) by default to manage OAuth clients and generate tokens required to authenticate Choreo APIs.
-Choreo also grants organization administrator privileges to users to configure a required authorization server as an IdP via the Choreo Console.
+Choreo uses an in-built Identity Provider (IdP) by default to manage OAuth 2.0 clients and generate tokens required to authenticate Choreo APIs.
+Choreo also grants organization administrator privileges to users to configure an external authorization server as an IdP via the Choreo Console (for example, Okta).
 This allows you to [add one or more external identity providers](#add-an-external-identity-provider) to your Choreo organization and [obtain access tokens from the identity providers](#obtain-an-access-token-from-an-external-identity-provider) to exchange and get Choreo access tokens to invoke APIs.
-This capability lets you expose your APIs to users who are external to Choreo.
+This capability lets you expose your APIs to users who reside in an external user store.

 ## Token exchange

 Choreo supports the token exchange grant type to exchange a JSON Web Token (JWT) issued by an external IdP for a Choreo token.
-The token exchange grant type uses the protocol defined in the [OAuth 2.0 token exchange specification](https://datatracker.ietf.org/doc/html/rfc8693), which describes how to request and obtain security tokens from OAuth 2.0 authorization servers.
+The token exchange grant type uses the protocol defined in the [OAuth 2.0 token exchange specification](https://datatracker.ietf.org/doc/html/rfc8693).
+The OAuth 2.0 token exchange specification describes how to request and obtain security tokens from OAuth 2.0 authorization servers.
 The following diagram depicts the token exchange flow in Choreo:

 ![Token exchange flow](../../assets/img/apis/advanced-topics/external-identity-providers/token-exchange-flow.png){.cInlineImage-full}

 When you provide a JWT access token (referred to as the `subject_token` in the preceding diagram), a request is sent to the Choreo token endpoint to exchange the JWT with a Choreo JWT.
 On validation of the request sent, the corresponding IdP configuration is retrieved based on the issuer.
 Then the `subject_token` validation (signature and expiry time validation) takes place.
 Successful validation generates a Choreo access token and returns it to you.

-Now that you understand the token exchange flow, you can go ahead and add an external identity provider depending on your requirement.
+Now that you understand the token exchange flow, you can go ahead and add an external identity provider.

 ## Add an external identity provider